wb97531/POODNC-2018/README.md

-(I forked this repo to work along with the in class exercises during Sandi Metz's POODR 3 day course I took in May, 2018 in North Carolina.)
+(This repo was forked to work along with the in class exercises during Sandi Metz's POODR 3 day course I took in May, 2018 in North Carolina.)

 # Object-Oriented Design Class